Pseudo-quotients of algebraic actions and their application to character varieties: Introduction

 \subsection{Acknowledgements}

+The author wants to thank David Ben-Zvi, Alejandro Calleja, Carlos Florentino, Marton Hablicsek, Frances Kirwan, Javier Mart\'inez, Mart\'in Mereb, Peter Newstead, Jesse Vogel and Thomas Wasserman for very useful conversations, and specially Sean Lawton for very fruitful discussions regarding Proposition \ref{prop:multiplicativity}.
+Moreover, the author wants to thank the anonymous referee of this paper for their careful reading of the manuscript and for his/her insightful comments.

-The author wants to thank David Ben-Zvi, Javier Mart\'inez, Martin Mereb and Thomas Wasserman for very useful conversations.
-I would like also to express my highest gratitude to my PhD advisors Marina Logares and Vicente Mu\~noz for their invaluable help throughout the development of this paper.
+Finally, I would also like to express my highest gratitude to my PhD advisors Marina Logares and Vicente Mu\~noz for their invaluable help, support and encouragement throughout the development of this paper.

-The author acknowledges the hospitality of the Facultad de Ciencias Matem\'aticas at Universidad Complutense de Madrid and the School of Computing, Electronics and Mathematics at the University of Plymouth, where this work was completed during the PhD studies and a research visit, respectively.
-The author has been supported by a "\!la Caixa" scholarship for PhD studies in Spanish Universities from "\!la Caixa" Foundation and by MINECO (Spain) Project MTM2015-63612-P. Various calculations in the paper were assisted by the computer algebra system SageMath.
+The author acknowledges the hospitality of the School of Computing, Electronics and Mathematics at the University of Plymouth, where this work was completed during a research visit.
+The author has been partially supported by a "\!la Caixa" scholarship for PhD studies in Spanish Universities from "\!la Caixa" Foundation LCF/BQ/DE15/10360013, by MINECO (Spain) Project MTM2015--63612--P, and by the \textit{Madrid Government (Comunidad de Madrid -- Spain)} under the Multiannual Agreement with the Universidad Complutense de Madrid in the line Research Incentive for Young PhDs in the context of the V PRICIT (Regional Programme of Research and Technological Innovation) through the project PR27/21-029.
+Various calculations in the paper were assisted by the computer algebra system SageMath.